Reduce your student loan debt while making a difference in Nevada communities.

 Aiming to increase and retain healthcare professionals in Nevada through student loan forgiveness.

-Award: $15,000 to $120,000 depending on provider type
+Award: From $15,000 to $120,000, depending on the type of provider.

 Key Benefit: Large repayment support for long-term service commitment